soumya1996/My-first-webpage/README.md

 # My-first-webpage
-It is an copy of Uber official website.
+It is an Replica of Uber official website.2018 version of Uber website.
 Language used are HTML,CSS and JavaScript